theimowski/master-thesis/docs/section-research.md

         (fun _ -> Choice2Of2 (BAD_REQUEST "Descryption error!"))
         f_success```

+Functions from listing {{fsmusicisauthenticate}} were necessary to verify if incoming request is authenticated.
 The first one, `redirectWithReturnPath` (line 1) did set the "returnPath" URL query parameter, used by `returnPathOrHome` WebPart which was defined earlier.
 It basically took a `redirection` URL as its argument, appended current absolute path as query parameter to `redirection`, and issued a redirection to the result URL.
-WebPart `loggedOn`, which was defined in line 6 can be thought of like a "guard" of the `f_success` WebPart.
+WebPart `loggedOn`, which was defined in line 6 can be thought of a "guard" of the `f_success` WebPart.
 `loggedOn` challenged the request with another built into Suave helper `Auth.authenticate`.
 The `Auth.authenticate` took 5 arguments: